Intermediate20 min readIndustrial Manufacturing

 🏆Advanced ABB Programming Certification

 Mastering Structured Text for Motor Control applications using ABB Automation Builder requires understanding both the platform's capabilities and the specific demands of Industrial Manufacturing.
-This guide has provided comprehensive coverage of implementation strategies, code examples, best practices, and common pitfalls to help you succeed with beginner to intermediate Motor Control projects.
+This guide has provided comprehensive coverage of implementation strategies, working code examples, best practices, and common pitfalls to help you succeed with beginner to intermediate Motor Control projects.
 ABB's 8% market share and medium - strong in power generation, mining, and marine applications demonstrate the platform's capability for demanding applications.
-By following the practices outlined in this guide—from proper program structure and Structured Text best practices to ABB-specific optimizations—you can deliver reliable Motor Control systems that meet Industrial Manufacturing requirements.
-Continue developing your ABB Structured Text expertise through hands-on practice with Motor Control projects, pursuing ABB Automation Certification certification, and staying current with Automation Builder updates and features.
+The platform excels in Industrial Manufacturing applications where Motor Control reliability is critical.
+By following the practices outlined in this guide—from proper program structure and Structured Text best practices to ABB-specific optimizations—you can deliver reliable Motor Control systems that meet Industrial Manufacturing requirements. **Next Steps for Professional Development:** 1. **Certification**: Pursue ABB Automation Certification to validate your ABB expertise 3. **Hands-on Practice**: Build Motor Control projects using AC500 hardware 4. **Stay Current**: Follow Automation Builder updates and new Structured Text features **Structured Text Foundation:** Structured Text (ST) is a high-level, text-based programming language defined in IEC 61131-3.
+It resembles Pascal and provides powerful constructs for...
 The 1-3 weeks typical timeline for Motor Control projects will decrease as you gain experience with these patterns and techniques.
-For further learning, explore related topics including Recipe management, Fan systems, and ABB platform-specific features for Motor Control optimization.
+Remember: Verify motor running with current or speed feedback, not just contactor status For further learning, explore related topics including Recipe management, Fan systems, and ABB platform-specific features for Motor Control optimization.